 Joe is an American science fiction author.
 He is best known for his 1974 novel, The Forever War.
 He has been a published author since 1969, when his first short story was published in Galaxy magazine.
 His work has won numerous awards, including (but not limited to) 5 Hugo awards, 5 Nebula awards, and a Grand Master Nebula award.
 Many of his works were inspired by his experience serving in the Vietnam War.
 He recently retired after thirty years of teaching at MIT in Cambridge, MA.
 Recent books include Earthbound, published in 2011, which was the last book in a trilogy that began with Marsbound and Starbound.
 Joe’s newest novel, Work Done for Hire, was published in 2014.
 In addition to being an award-winning writer, Joe is also a poet and a painter, and a founding member of ICON.
 Gay (Mary Gay Potter) Haldeman has a Master’s degree in Spanish Literature from the University of Maryland and another in Linguistics from the University of Iowa.
 She has recently retired from teaching in the Writing Center at MIT after thirty years, specializing in English as a Second Language.
 She resides in Florida, where she manages Joe’s career.
 She has been doing science fiction conventions since 1963 and loves to meet new people.
 After more than 50 years of marriage, she still thinks Joe’s the best thing that ever happened to her.

-Let us know your intention to attend ICON 47 in October and we’ll be sure to contact you about programming opportunities.
+Let us know your intention to attend ICON 48 in October 2023 and we’ll contact you about programming opportunities.